CMT Music Awards: 2001–2021

-The awards show was completely retooled in 2002 as the CMT Flameworthy Video Music Awards, named for the network's branding concept at the time for its most popular videos.
-The "Flameworthy" name was coined by program development vice president Kaye Zusmann, and aimed to symbolize the waving of lighters or similar lights at concerts (this was before the current negative meaning of the word flaming from the Internet became more commonplace).
+The ceremony was completely retooled in 2002 as the CMT Flameworthy Video Music Awards, named for the network's branding concept at the time for its most popular videos.
+"Flameworthy" was coined by program development vice president Kaye Zusmann, and aimed to symbolize the waving of lighters or similar lights at concerts (this was before the current negative meaning of the word flaming from the Internet became more commonplace).
 The show became more production—based, rather than awards—based, and was modeled after sister network MTV's Video Music Awards.
 In the process, the traditional awards were shifted to specifically honor the music videos of country artists.

 The show included several non—traditional categories highlighting especially funny, sexy, and patriotic videos; however, these categories were phased out over the years.
-The show further differentiated itself from the CMA Awards and ACM Awards by showcasing bluegrass performers such as Alison Krauss and Earl Scruggs.
+It differentiated itself furthet from the CMA Awards and ACM Awards by showcasing bluegrass performers such as Alison Krauss and Earl Scruggs.

 In 2003, the show was moved to April but returned to June in 2009 to coincide with the CMA Music Festival (the renamed "Fan Fair") and the influx of tourists to Nashville as well as capitalize on a time when many of the artists would already be in Nashville at once.

-The name of the show was changed to the CMT Music Awards in 2005.
+The show was renamed the CMT Music Awards in 2005.

 In 2020, the awards were delayed until October due to the COVID-19 pandemic, with that year's CMA Fest not going forward.
 Initially planned for October 14, a scheduling conflict with that year's Billboard Music Awards caused the ceremony to be pushed back to October 21.

-2021—present
+2021–present

-On June 28, 2021, ViacomCBS (now known as Paramount Global) announced that the awards would move to broadcast television on sister network CBS and shift back to April beginning in 2022.
-CBS subsequently declined to renew its broadcast rights to the ACM Awards (which had also traditionally been held in April), citing declining viewership in comparison to increased rights fees demanded by Dick Clark Productions.
+On June 28, 2021, ViacomCBS (now known as Paramount Global) announced that the ceremony would move to broadcast television on sister network CBS and shift to April beginning in 2022.
+CBS subsequently declined to renew its broadcast rights to the ACM Awards (which were also traditionally held in April), citing declining viewership in comparison to increased rights fees demanded by Dick Clark Productions.

-In 2023, after more than twenty years in Nashville, the CMT Music Awards were hosted for the first time at the Moody Center in Austin, Texas.
+In 2023, after over twenty years in Nashville, the CMT Music Awards were hosted for the first time at the Moody Center in Austin, Texas.

 In February 2025, Bruce Gillmer of Paramount International Networks announced a one-year pause for a few selected events scheduled for 2025, including the CMT Music Awards, as Paramount seeks "to reimagine and optimize [our] events slate going forward".